 ENTERTAINMENT SYSTEM

-Refer to the manufacturers instructions for proper operation of the wireless portable Bluetooth speaker.
+Refer to the manufacturer's instructions for proper operation of the stereo, speakers, and the TV.
 All operating instructions, along with any equipped remote controls of each component are included in the owner's packet with your camper.